 You can get care from providers not in your plan's network, but you will pay more for your out-of-pocket costs.

-If you're a Blue Cross and Blue Shield of New Mexico (BCBSNM) member, register or log in to Blue Access for MembersSM, our secure member website, for a personalized search based on your health plan and network.
+If you're a BCBSNM member, register or log in to Blue Access for MembersSM, our secure member website, for a personalized search based on your health plan and network.

 How To Use Your PPO

 - You may need to get prior authorization (or pre-authorization) from BCBSNM before getting certain tests or services.
 Your doctor's office will call the prior authorization number listed on your BCBSNM member ID card to confirm.
 You can also call before you go for care or to confirm your doctor's office has gotten the needed authorization.

 - For non-emergencies.
 For a common illness or injury, like a cold, flu, minor cut or burn, you have a few options to get care.
 These are less expensive than going to the emergency room.

 - In an emergency.
-When your injury or illness is serious or life-threatening, call 911 or go to the nearest emergency room, even when traveling out-of-state or abroad.
+When your injury or illness is serious or life-threatening, call 911 or go to the nearest emergency room.
 You won't have to pay the higher out-of-network deductible and coinsurance if it is an emergency.

-- For specialist, behavioral health or hospital care.
+- For specialists, behavioral health or hospital care.
 You do not need a referral to see a specialist or behavioral health care provider.
 You also don't need a referral to visit a hospital.
 You can get care from an in-network or out-of-network provider, but you will likely pay more for non-emergency services if you don't stay in network.